Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-Pet owners may have up to three dogs and / or cats, over three months of age, at any one time.
+Pet owners may have up to three dogs and/or cats, over three months of age, at any one time.
 Pet owners may apply for a Special Use Permit from the Police Department at 651-738-1025 if more pets are desired.

 Visit the Oakdale Bark Park, located off 50th Street.
 This fenced-in wooded area offers walking paths for owners and plenty of room to run for their dogs.
 The park is open all year round and is the only park in the city where dogs can be off-leash.
+At other city parks, it is important to remember to keep your dog leashed at all times.

 Yes.
 To learn more, Call Michelle Stark at the Oakdale Police Department at 651-738-1025 for complete details.

-For your convenience, Mutt Mitts dispensers are provided in most City parks to easily collect and dispose of dog waste.
+For your convenience, Mutt Mitt dispensers are provided in most City parks to easily collect and dispose of dog waste.
 Left on the ground, dog waste is not only unsightly but can pollute the water and also poses health risks.